danish-farhan07/c-programs/README.md

 ## How to Download and Run

 ### Step 1: Download the Repository
-1. Visit the GitHub repository page: [C Small Projects Repository](https://github.com/yourusername/C-Small-Projects).
+1. Visit the GitHub repository page: [C Projects Repository](https://github.com/danish-farhan07/c-programs/).
 2. Click the green **Code** button and select one of the following options:
   - **Clone via HTTPS:** Copy the link and run:
     ```bash